Whatever Happened to Gigglebees in Sioux Falls?

 The building at 14th and Minnesota was torn down and a new office development went in, including a bank in the same spot as the former restaurant.

-Recently, Wilbur the Coyote made a comeback to the Sioux Falls scene as a sort of celebrity party guest.
-A former robot operator from Gigglebees who loves family entertainment brought the tricycle rider back to life and visits events around town.
+At one time Wilbur the Coyote made a comeback to the Sioux Falls scene as a sort of celebrity party guest.
+A former robot operator from Gigglebees who loves family entertainment brought the tricycle rider back to life and visited events around town.